Project Kusha: Development

 The missile system might be used to bridge the gap between the MR-SAM (80 km) and S-400 (400 km).
 It is being developed as an area-defence system.
 The Indian Air Force will be the lead agency for this air defence system.

 The project was cleared for development by the Cabinet Committee on Security in May 2022, and was granted Acceptance of Necessity (AoN) by the Ministry of Defence in September 2023 for procuring five of its squadrons for the IAF for ₹21700 crore.

 The naval version of the missile might be also developed to supplement the LR-SAM missile in the Indian Navy.

+The seekers are being developed by Research Centre Imarat, while the Defence Research and Development Laboratory is in charge of interceptor development.
 As of August 2024, DRDO was about to start the fabrication process of 5 M1 missiles (range of 150 km).
 DRDO has also placed order for 20 sets of airframes, 20 sets of rocket motors, 50 sets of kill vehicles (warhead), onboard & ground transceivers for telemetry.
 The missiles are expected to begin testing in early 2025.

+Bharat Electronics is the development partner for various radars and control systems, while Bharat Dynamics Limited and Solar Industries have been chosen as Development-cum-Production Partners for missile assembly, solid rocket motor integration, warhead fitting, and canisterisation.

-As of May 2025, Bharat Electronics, the development partner of DRDO in Project Kusha, was reportedly scheduled to complete the manufacturing of the prototype of the missile system within 12 to 18 months.
+As of May 2025, BEL was reportedly scheduled to complete the manufacturing of the prototype of the missile system within 12 to 18 months.
 This would be followed by user trials for a period of 12 to 36 months.
 BEL will also be one of the integration partner of the missile system when the production starts.
 The first trials for M1 missile is expected in September 2025 while the same for next two missiles is expected in 2026 and 2027, respectively.
 The phased induction of all the three missiles is expected between 2028 and 2030.
 Following the Operation Sindoor, the IAF has requested DRDO to fast-track the development of the missile system.

 However, as of August 2025, the timeline of M1 missile was now shifted to 2026, with the same for M2 and M3 expected to commence in 2027 and 2028, respectively.

+In February 2026, Defence Secretary, Rajesh Kumar Singh, announced the success of initial testing of Project Kusha missiles.
+The Indian government has given the project top priority following 2026 Iran war, and DRDO anticipates testing all three interceptors within a year.
+The first system could be deployed in Kolkata between 2030 and 2032 as per reports.